 Of course, 2016 also saw a few openings that were heart-breakingly short-lived.
 We bade goodbye to Hello Falafel in Bay View, a restaurant which offered us two years of fresh, inventive Middle Eastern flavors.
 We also saw the final stretch of Karl Ratsch, which reopened in 2016, but closed the following spring, leaving nearly 100 years of memories in its wake.
 It was a closing which taught us all a number of valuable lessons.

 Diners’ tastes change, and 2017 showcased openings that catered to a new era of dining needs.
-The Tandem redefined the model for inner city restaurants while offering diners a menu of comforting staples like fried chicken and oxtails.
 The Original brought comforting Southern-inspired fare to the East Side, along with an emphasis on stellar service.
 Strange Town brought a chill retro vibe, complete with vinyl records and globally inspired plant-based fare.

-That same year, Birch + Butcher introduced Milwaukee to its first taste of spectacular hearth-fired cooking.
-Meanwhile, The Diplomat showcased James Beard nomination-worthy comforts in its menu of well-executed shareable plates.
-2017 also marked the long-awaited arrival of Santino’s Little Italy, a restaurant that would mark a new era for the North edge of Bay View.
+That same year, The Diplomat showcased James Beard nominee-worthy comforts in its menu of well-executed shareable plates; and we saw the long-awaited opening of Santino’s Little Italy, a restaurant that would mark a new era for the North edge of Bay View.

-The city also saw the introduction of restaurants including Boo Boo’s Sandwich Shop, Bowls, Laughing Taco, marking the verified arrival of the national fast casual dining trend in Milwaukee.
-Freshfin Poke also brought the city its very first poke restaurant, a concept which has since expanded to include three additional locations.
+The city also saw the introduction of restaurants including Boo Boo’s Sandwich Shop and Bowls, further cementing the arrival of the national fast casual dining trend in Milwaukee.
+Freshfin Poke also brought the city its very first fast casual poke restaurant, a concept which has since expanded to include multiple locations.

 The ones that got away